SchmidtDSE/afscgap/README.md

 <br>
 <br>

-## Data quality and completeness
-There are a few caveats for working with these data that are important for researchers to understand.

-<br>

-#### Presence-only service and absence inference
+## Absence vs presence data
 The API itself provides access to presence only data.
 This means that records are only given for when a species was found.
-However, this can cause issues if trying to aggregate data like, for example, to determine the weight of the species in a a region in terms of catch weight per hectare.
-The AFSC GAP API on its own would not necessarily provide the total nubmer of hecatres surveyed in that region becausae hauls without the species present would be excluded.
-Hypothetically, even without a species filter, a haul without any catch would be "invisible" in the API.
+This can cause issues if trying to aggregate data like, for example, to determine the weight of the species in a region in terms of catch weight per hectare.
+The AFSC GAP API on its own would not necessarily provide the total nubmer of hecatres surveyed in that region because hauls without the species present would be excluded.
+That in mind, this library provides a method for inferring absence data.

-##### Algorithm
-Though it is not possible to resolve this issue using the AFSC GAP API service alone, this library can infer those missing records using a separate static flat file provided by NOAA and the following algorithm:

- - Record the set of species observed from API service returned results.
- - Record the set of hauls (survey/cruse/hauls/species combinations) observed from API service returned results.
- - Return records normally while records remain available from the API service.
- - Upon exhaustion of the API service results, [download the ~1M hauls flat file](https://www.fisheries.noaa.gov/inport/item/22008.) from NOAA as listed in [InPort](.).
- - For each species observed in the API returned results check if that species had a record for each haul (survey/cruse/haul combination) reported in the flat file.
- - For any hauls without the species record, yield an 0 catch record from the iterator for that haul.

-This proceedure is disabled by default.
-However, it can be enabled through the `presence_only` keyword in `query` like so: `asfcgap.query(presence_only=False)`.
-Example included in the usage section above.

-##### Memory efficiency
-Note that `presence_only=False` will return a lot of records.
-Indeed, in some queries, this may stretch to many millions.
-As described in `CONTRIBUTING.md`, a goal of this project is provide those data in a memory-efficient way and, specifically, these "zero catch" records are generated by the library's iterator as requested but never all held in memory at the same time.
-It is recommened that client code also take care in memory efficiency.
-This can be as simple as aggregating via `for` loops which only hold one record in memory at a time.
-Similarly, consider using `map`, `filter`, `reduce`, [itertools](https://docs.python.org/3/library/itertools.html), etc.
+<br>

+#### Example of absence data in aggregation
 Here is a practical memory efficient example using [geolib](https://pypi.org/project/geolib/) and [toolz](https://github.com/pytoolz/toolz) to aggregate catch data by 5 character geohash.

 ```